 Joining the military right after high school, Kreimann obtained technical training in computer networking and satellite communications.
 He served as a Sergeant who specialized in joint node network management by providing communications and radio support to the troops of the 101st Airborne Division stationed in Sadr City, Iraq.

+The inspiration to foray into the world of teaching came from Kreimann’s teen son, who recognized his father’s skills and expertise and thought it could benefit his peers.
 He says, “My son suggested that I open a summer science camp or a computer engineering camp as there were none in the area.
 Although I was hesitant at first, I decided to give it a shot.”

 Kreimann’s company has since expanded to training over 2000 students across 35 schools every year, a remarkable achievement for what had started off as a small science summer camp just a few years back.